 While strong passive candidates might not also be prolific self-branders, social media offers a less intrusive and more proactive way to reach them.
 They can be targeted through this media even if they’re not looking for a new role.

-Employer Brand, Employee Brand and How It Can Go Wrong
+Employer Brand, Employee Brand, and How It Can Go Wrong

 A key point for an organization to address with their social recruiting is having a strong social presence.
-Remaining active with posts and interactive with the followers is vital, according to Vandana Tilwani, head of talent acquisition at GroupM.
+Remaining active with posts and interacting with the followers is vital, according to Vandana Tilwani, head of talent acquisition at GroupM.
 Tilwani advises having “a dedicated team work on micro-sites to post engaging content on a daily basis.”

 Building the employer brand through regular — but not too regular — updates is important.
 But as Lisa Michaels at HR Tech Weekly writes, employers should move away from a text-heavy branded message about their company being a great place to work.
 They should adopt the practice of great novelists: Show, don’t tell.
-Photos, videos and events at the office can show potential hires what it is like working at the company in ways that text cannot.
+Photos, videos, and events at the office can show potential hires what it is like working at the company in ways that text cannot.

 Social recruiting expert Katrina Collier is also excited about the many opportunities social networks present to recruiters and hiring personnel.
-However, she warns that with sites such as Glassdoor, Indeed, Facebook, Twitter, it’s as much about what organizations are saying as what is being said about them by employees.
+However, she warns that with sites such as Glassdoor, Indeed, Facebook, and Twitter, it’s as much about what organizations are saying as what is being said about them by employees.

 This is why cultivating a happy workforce will lead to better employer branding.
 Genuine messages from employees will resonate much better than official company communication by chipping off the PR polish.